Mercedes car sales return to growth in August

-FRANKFURT, Sept 5 Daimler's luxury car brand Mercedes-Benz returned to growth in volumes in August as demand in Britain and France offset a weak southern Europe.
+FRANKFURT Daimler's (DAIGn.DE) luxury car brand Mercedes-Benz returned to growth in volumes in August as demand in Britain and France offset a weak southern Europe.

 Sales of Mercedes-Benz cars rose 4.5 percent to 91,316 vehicles, following a 3.1 percent decline in July.